cgunn92/cgunn92/README.md

 - Hi, I’m Caleb!
-- I’m interested in data analysis, fintech, and database applications.
+- I’m interested in data analysis, web development, and database applications.
-- I’m currently learning data analysis with excel, python, SQL, and Tableau (not necessarily in that order).
+- I’m currently learning web development with Django.
 - I’m looking to collaborate on just about anything!
 I want to learn as much as I can!
-- How to reach me: by email at cgunn9@liberty.edu
+- How to reach me: by email at gunn.cg20@gmail.com

 <!---
 cgunn92/cgunn92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.